Pin Cushion (film)

 Pin Cushion is a 2017 English-language film written and directed by Deborah Haywood, her feature film debut.
 Pin Cushion premiered as the opening film of International Critics' Week at the 74th Venice International Film Festival and was released in the United Kingdom on 13 July 2018.

 Plot

-Mother Lyn and daughter Iona (a.k.a.
-Dafty One and Dafty Two) are excited to be starting a new life in a small Midlands town.
-Determined to make a success of things after a tricky start at a new school, the gawky Iona becomes ‘best friends’ with Keeley, Stacey and Chelsea.
+Mother Lyn and daughter Iona (also referred to as Dafty One and Dafty Two, respectively, by each other) are excited to be starting a new life in a small Midlands town.
+Iona even meets a nice boy named Daz, and the two begin dating.
+Determined to make a success of things after a tricky start at a new school, the gawky Iona becomes ‘best friends’ with Keeley, Stacie and Chelsea.
 Used to having Iona to herself, Lyn feels left out and tries unsuccessfully to make her own friends starting with Belinda, her sour-faced neighbour.
-As much as Lyn and Iona pretend to each other that things are going well, Iona struggles with schoolmates who act more like 'frenemies' than friends, and Lyn is treated with varying degrees of indifference by neighbours and a supposed support group.
+As much as Lyn and Iona pretend to each other that things are going well, Iona struggles with schoolmates who act more like 'frenemies' than friends (with the exception of Chelsea, who is the only one who treats her decently), and Lyn is treated with varying degrees of indifference by neighbours and a supposed support group.
+At Iona's party, Keeley's cousin Sicko accidentally kills their bird, Budgie.
+Keeley and Stacie get Iona drunk and stripped, and eventually spread the pictures around school, because as Chelsea says, "they like making people unhappy".
+Meanwhile, Daz is hurt by Iona shunning him at the expense of the girls.
+Lyn is devastated by the loss of Budgie and attends a celebrity psychic event.